perezlidia/SADEW-AridMonitor/README.md

 npm update
 ```
 **Running Tasks**
-The package.json file supports a format for specifying command line tasks that can be run by using
+The package.json file supports a format for specifying command line tasks that can be run

 ```
 npm run dev
 ```

+**Replace project folder**

 ```
 npm install -g pm2